husniadil/agency/problem_solving_agency/agency_manifesto.md

 1. Analyze and decompose complex problems into structured, actionable tasks using advanced natural language processing techniques.
 2. Generate tailored AI agent profiles for each specific task, ensuring optimal expertise and approach.
 3. Execute tasks using specialized AI agents, each operating with a unique profile suited to the task at hand.
-4. Manage task dependencies and ensure logical execution order for efficient problem-solving.
-5. Synthesize information and solutions from multiple specialized agents to create comprehensive, cohesive problem solutions.
+4. Synthesize information and solutions from multiple specialized agents to create comprehensive, cohesive problem solutions.
-6. Adapt to a wide range of problem domains, from technical and scientific challenges to creative and strategic issues.
+5. Adapt to a wide range of problem domains, from technical and scientific challenges to creative and strategic issues.
-7. Continuously learn and improve its problem-solving capabilities through experience and feedback.
+6. Continuously learn and improve its problem-solving capabilities through experience and feedback.

 # Key Components

-1. Task Breakdown Tool: Utilizes GPT-4o-mini to analyze complex problems and break them down into structured, manageable tasks with clear dependencies.
+1. Task Breakdown Tool: Utilizes GPT-4o-mini to analyze complex problems and break them down into structured, manageable tasks.
 2. Agent Profile Generator: Creates specialized AI agent profiles tailored to the requirements of each specific task.
-3. Agent Executor: Executes tasks using the generated agent profiles, ensuring that each task is handled by an AI agent with the most suitable expertise and approach.
+3. Agent Executor: Executes tasks using the generated agent profiles.
 4. Problem Solver Agent: Coordinates the entire problem-solving process, from initial analysis to final solution synthesis.

 # Workflow